UniversalDependencies/UD_Bororo-BDT/README.md

 # Introduction

 UD_Bororo-BDT is a collection of annotated sentences in [Bororo](https://glottolog.org/resource/languoid/id/boro1282).
 All known sources in this language are being annotated: grammar examples, myths, and other sources.
 The project is work-in-progress and the treebank is being updated on a regular basis.
-Sentence annotation and documentation by [Fabrício Ferraz Gerardi](https://languagestructure.github.io) and Carolina C. Aragon.

 # Acknowledgments